 Key considerations

-Best interests of the child: The key pillar which underpins how the law decides a parenting arrangement.
-Best interests of the child requires a consideration of the emotional, physical, and educational needs of the child to promote their wellbeing.
-Drawn from the UN Convention on the Rights of the Child, and intended to promote the protection of child’s safety, it is a subjective concept, applying in all cases where decisions affecting a child are to be made.
+Best interests of the child: The paramount principle underpinning how the law applies to children’s arrangements after separation and divorce.
+Working out what is in the best interests of the child requires a consideration of six key factors.
+They include the child’s views, the benefit of the child to having relationships with both parents, the child’s developmental, psychological, emotional and cultural needs and the abilities of each of parents to meet those needs.
+Drawn from the UN Convention on the Rights of the Child, it is a subjective concept applying in all cases where decisions affecting a child are to be made.

 The legal process